Pcoutros/CalculatorMVC/README.md

 ## Status

-GUI Front end is up, need to finish the back end and the connection
+GUI Front end is up, need to finish the back end and the connection...
+Started working on the controller portion

 ## Features